Consumer Use Tax Payable on Income Tax Return

 North Carolina use tax is due by individuals and businesses on tangible personal property and certain digital property purchased, leased or rented inside or outside this State for storage, use, or consumption in North Carolina.
 Use tax is due on taxable services sourced to North Carolina.
-Individuals and businesses must pay use tax to the Department when retailers do not collect tax on taxable transactions.
+Individuals and businesses must pay use tax to the Department when retailers or facilitators do not collect tax on taxable transactions.

 Items subject to sales and use tax include but are not limited to the following: